ChangWynn/CV/README.md

 #### System Design
 - Designing, planning and organising full-stack projects.
-- Designing and working with relational and non-relational databases.
+- Designing and working with SQL and noSQL databases.
 - Implementing Model-View-Controller (MVC) pattern to separate concerns.
 - Adopting Agile methodologies for efficient project management and collaboration.